saqibroy/web-crawler-dashboard/server/README.md

 - The server uses GORM's `AutoMigrate` for easy local setup.
 - For production, consider using manual migrations and more secure secret management.

+## Production Considerations

+- **JWT Secret:** Always use a strong, randomly generated value for `JWT_SECRET` in production.
+Never use the default or a weak secret.
+Consider using a secrets manager or environment variable management tool.
+- **Database Migrations:** For production deployments, use a proper database migration tool (such as [golang-migrate/migrate](https://github.com/golang-migrate/migrate) or [pressly/goose](https://github.com/pressly/goose)) instead of relying solely on GORM's `AutoMigrate` or manual `ALTER TABLE` commands.
+This ensures safe, repeatable, and versioned schema changes.